Our service now covers areas all across Canada

 However, if your building doesn’t come equipped with a garage, you may still end up digging your car out.
 It’s further important to mention that the priorities of your condo board may differ from yours and what is maintained around the property may not be in line with your wants, needs and desires.

 Not only this, but for those hoping to have access to greenspace or to grow a garden of their own, this may not be possible when living in a condo.
-Prior to making the choice to invest in a space, it’s important to consider what will be taken care of as well as decisions or desires you won’t have any control over.
+Prior to making the choice to invest in a space, it’s important to consider what will be taken care of.

 Lastly, let’s discuss the difference between investing in a condo and investing in a house; are there any?